 - In Homestuck, Dave visits his old room and spends some time looking at all of his stuff.
 He starts laughing as he remembers all of the silly things he used to do before he learned about Sburb.
 He starts crying at the same time as he mourns the life he lost.

-- Meg from Family Guy has done this at least once or twice.
+- Meg has done this at least once or twice.

 - Lois did this in a cutaway flashback to when she was pregnant.